fmhh/All-in/itext/README.md

 ### Dependencies

-To run this java example you need to download the following external libraries from given sources:
+This java application has external dependencies (libraries).
+They are located in the `./lib` subfolder.
+The latest version may be downloaded from the following source:

 1: http://mvnrepository.com/artifact/com.google.code.findbugs/jsr305